edlynjessica/water-prediction-ml/README.md

 # 💧Water Depletion Prediction System

-AquaGuard is a machine learning–based system that predicts when water tanks in apartment complexes will run out.
+This is a machine learning–based system that predicts when water tanks in apartment complexes will run out.
 It enables proactive water management by estimating remaining water duration and generating early warning alerts.

 ---